skn054/NeogCamp-Mark14/README.md

 ## neoG-markFouteen- Stock Profit and Loss Calculator
-Created application where taking the 3 input from user i.e intial price of stocks ,no. of stock bought, current price of stocks.As per user input calculating loss/profit and loss percentage/ profit percentage.
+Created application which takes 3 inputs from user i.e intial price of stocks ,no. of stock bought, current price of stocks.
+As per user input calculate loss/profit and loss percentage/ profit percentage.

 ## Technology Used:
 * HTML